-2nd county near ‘Storm Area 51’ event OK’s emergency order
+Correction: Storm Area 51 Event story

 LAS VEGAS (AP) — A second rural Nevada county prepared Thursday for a “Storm Area 51” event that began as an internet joke but has drawn millions of social media fans.

-Organizers of the event hope people will gather and try to make their way into the once top-secret U.S. Air Force test area known in popular lore as a site for government studies of outer space aliens.
+Organizers of two festivals are inviting people to gather in tiny towns near the once top-secret U.S. Air Force test area known in popular lore as a site for government studies of outer space aliens.

 An emergency declaration for Nye County took effect a day after county disaster preparation and sheriff officials told county lawmakers they’re unsure how many — or where — people might show up for events Sept.
 20-22.

-“The information we’re receiving would suggest … we could have overwhelming population surges in various parts of the county,” county emergency manager Scott Lewis said.
+“The information we’re receiving would suggest … we could have overwhelming population surges in various parts of the county,” emergency manager Scott Lewis said.

 Nye County, west and north of Las Vegas, has about 44,000 residents and is nearly the size of Vermont and New Hampshire combined.